Home Translation Software Free Translation Buy Translation Software Customer Service Company Contact

 Example:

-Use: Empty the file (or) The empty file
+Instead of: empty file / Use: empty the file (or) the empty file

-Rule: Use articles to reduce part-of-speech ambiguity, example use 'the' and 'a' in front of the noun.
+Rule: Use articles to reduce part-of-speech ambiguity.
+Use 'the' and 'a', in front of the nouns.

-Punctuation and Grammar is Very Important, Observe the Rules
+Punctuation and Grammar is Very Important in a Rule Based Translation Engine, Observe the Rules

-An automatic translation software system analyzes the structure of sentences in the source language (the language the user is translating from) and generates a translation based on the rules of the target language (the language the user is translating to).
+If you are working with a rule based automatic translation system it analyzes the structure of sentences in the source language (the language the user is translating from) and generates a translation based on the rules of the target language (the language the user is translating to).
 The process involves breaking down complex and varying sentence structures; identifying parts of speech; resolving the ambiguities; detecting punctuation; and synthesizing the information into the components and structure of the new language.
 This is a technical way of saying the software delivers more accurate translations if the input text uses good grammar rules.

 Punctuation divides a sentence into logical parts.
 Without clear and correct punctuation, is it often possible to interpret a sentence in several ways.